 Women make up more than half of the workers that manufacture Primark products.
 At Primark our access to factories can give us an opportunity to tackle some of the challenges being faced by female workers.

 In China, India, Bangladesh and Myanmar we’ve partnered with Business for Social Responsibility on the HERHealth initiative (Health Enables Returns).
 The idea is simple: women train other women on their health needs and support each other in their learning.
 The topics covered are diverse but all are important and sometimes can be life-changing, for example personal hygiene, menstruation, family planning or sexually transmitted diseases.
-So far the programme has trained over 800 female coaches and reached more than 20,000 women.
-We’re now working with BSR to extend the programme to a further 10,000 women in Bangladesh.
+So far the programme has trained over 950 female coaches and reached more than 25,000 women.

 “I’ve learnt many things from the peer educators and HERhealth, such as the importance of taking breaks, and the importance of nutrition and a good diet and that nutritious food does not have to be expensive.
 I talk to my mother and neighbour about things I hear from the HERhealth.
 My real hope is that I will be a peer educator soon.”
 Shahana, Dhaka, Bangladesh